Herpes Lawsuit Attorney Serving Clients Nationwide

-You Can File Charges against Someone Who Gave You an STD
+You Can Sue Someone Who Gave You HSV-1 or HSV-2

 Herpes is an incurable sexually transmitted disease (STD).
-It requires a lifetime of prescription treatment.
-It is characterized by large sores on the skin that are painful and tender to the touch.
+It requires a lifetime of prescription treatment and is characterized by large sores on the skin that are painful and tender to the touch.

 There are two types of herpes: